 Under the Conditions of the Notes and the terms of the Guarantee, the parties have agreed that any dispute arising out of or in connection with the Notes and the Guarantee may be referred to and finally resolved by arbitration in accordance with the rules of the LCIA, with a Noteholder having the option to require that the courts of England have exclusive jurisdiction to settle the dispute.
-In the event that proceedings are brought against the Guarantee and the Notes (including the contractual choice of a governing law other than Qatari law to govern the Guarantee and the Notes, provided that, this would not apply to any provision of that law which Qatari courts held to be contrary to any mandatory provision of Qatari law or to public order or morality in Qatar).
+In the event that proceedings are brought against the Guarantor in Qatar, the Qatari courts would, in accordance with their normal practice, enforce the contractual terms of the Guarantee and the Notes (including the contractual choice of a governing law other than Qatari law to govern the Guarantee and the Notes, provided that, this would not apply to any provision of that law which Qatari courts held to be contrary to any mandatory provision of Qatari law or to public order or morality in Qatar).
 Qatari courts have consistently enforced commercial interest obligations computed in accordance with the terms of the relevant agreement.
 It is, however, uncertain whether the Qatari courts would enforce the payment of interest on interest, or the payment of accrued interest which exceeds the amount of the principal sum.
 The Court of Cassation in Qatar has in the past refused to grant a claimant a right to receive default interest and instead awarded damages, and such damages were lower than the contractual default interest.